chinsiang99/learning-system-design/13.databases/README.md

 - Mirroring: More rigid, focused on creating a real-time exact copy for redundancy.

 Choosing between data replication and data mirroring depends on the specific requirements of the system in terms of availability, performance, and the nature of the data being managed.
 In many systems, both techniques are used in conjunction to achieve both scalability and high availability.

+# Database Federation (please review back this section in the future)